3 Silent Confidence Killers (and How to Fix Them)

 - Stop waiting for perfection before allowing yourself to feel confident.

-Remember: confidence isn’t about becoming someone else.
-It’s about fully accepting and appreciating who you already are.
+Remember, confidence isn’t about becoming someone else.
+It’s about accepting and appreciating who you already are.

-And when that happens, your natural beauty gets the chance to shine.
+And when that happens, your natural beauty has the chance to shine.

 Kim, Junhyung et al. “The effects of positive or negative self-talk on the alteration of brain functional connectivity by performing cognitive tasks.”
 Scientific reports vol. 11,1 14873.
 21 Jul.
 2021, doi:10.1038/s41598-021-94328-9.
 Adapted and used under the terms of the Creative Commons Attribution 4.0 International License.